lenguyenthanh/nimble/README.md

 ## Inspiration

-Nimble has alot of inspiration from other MVP library for Android:
+Nimble has alot of inspiration from other MVP libraries for Android such as:

 * [Mortar] - https://github.com/square/mortar
 * [Mosby] - https://github.com/sockeqwe/mosby